 How does the morning-after pill work?

-The morning-after pill is not an abortifacient (which triggers an abortion), but only prevents fertilization of the egg by a sperm.
+The morning-after pill is not an abortifacient drug (which triggers an abortion), it merely prevents fertilization of the egg by a spermatozoon.
 Once the egg has been fertilized, the morning-after pill is ineffective.
-It's the hormone (levonorgestrel for the former and ulipristal acetate for the latter) present in the pill that blocks the growth of the ovarian follicle, thus delaying the moment of ovulation.
+It's the hormone (levonorgestrel for the former and ulipristal acetate for the latter) present in the pill that blocks the growth of the ovarian follicle, thereby delaying the moment of ovulation.

 Does the morning-after pill cause side effects?

-Like many drugs, the morning-after pill can cause side effects such as nausea (if you vomit within 3 hours of taking the pill, you'll need to take another one, as it won't be properly absorbed), lower abdominal pain, bleeding that isn't periods (in this case, menstrual panties can be a solution), and disruption of the menstrual cycle.
-By blocking the ovarian follicle and thus ovulation, the morning-after pill can delay future cycles.
+Like many drugs, the morning-after pill can cause side effects such as nausea (if you vomit within 3 hours of taking the pill, you'll need to take another one, as it won't be properly absorbed), lower abdominal pain, bleeding that isn't your period (in this case, menstrual panties can be a solution) and disruption of the menstrual cycle.
+The morning-after pill blocks the ovarian follicle and thus ovulation, which can delay future cycles.

 You can obtain the morning-after pill free of charge if you have a medical prescription from your gynecologist, midwife or doctor, for example.
 This will be reimbursed with your carte vitale.

 For minors, the morning-after pill is free and can be distributed anonymously.
-It is also possible for someone else to collect the morning-after pill for you, although it is preferable for the person concerned sto do so themselves, as they will benefit from precise advice and important information that may be poorly relayed if someone else collects it.
+It can also be someone else who collects the morning-after pill for you.
+However, it is preferable for the person concerned to go herself, as she will benefit from precise advice and important information that may be poorly relayed if someone else collects it.
 Don't hesitate to consult or ask a healthcare professional if you have any questions.

-A very important point to note: the morning-after pill is an emergency contraception, not to be taken systematically, and does not in any way protect against sexually transmitted infections and diseases!
+A very important point to note: the morning-after pill remains an emergency contraception, it should not be taken systematically and it absolutely does not protect against sexually transmitted infections and diseases!
 So in the event of unprotected sexual intercourse, it's important to have an STI/STD check-up.

 The morning-after pill is available to everyone without a prescription.
 It is free for adults without social security coverage and for minors.
-Emergency contraception can be delivered anonymously and free of charge.
+Emergency contraception can be dispensed anonymously and free of charge.

-The school nurse can issue the morning-after pill as emergency contraception to a minor.
-The pill is free of charge.
+The school nurse can deliver the morning-after pill as emergency contraception to a minor.
+It is free of charge.

-The morning-after pill is available from family education centers (CEGIDD), planning or family education centers (CPEF), free centers for information, screening and diagnosis of the human immunodeficiency virus (HIV), hepatitis and sexually transmitted infections (STDs) l.
+The morning-after pill is available from family education centers (CEGIDD), planning or family education centers (CPEF), free centers for information, screening and diagnosis of human immunodeficiency viruses (HIV), hepatitis and sexually transmitted infections.

 Back to blog